harrig12/cait-vitae/README.md

 ### Editing from the template

 To personalize this template to your own CV content, you will need to maintain a spreadsheet of your CV data.
-I use google sheets for this purpose, but excel or csv will be equally appropriate.
+I use google sheets for this purpose, but xlxs or csv will be equally appropriate.

 The main idea is: all your CV data is in a spreadsheet (with possibly the exception of publication references), and you can select an appropriate subset of entries to show in each section by setting `show = TRUE` in the spreadsheet.

 1. Make a copy of the [example spreadsheet](https://docs.google.com/spreadsheets/d/1bzHcV8x1I4Z7tOA52dkKLEh27gUR39R3NelefmdrKgw/edit?usp=sharing).
 For ease of use, I use `gs4_deauth()`, so your sharing settings should be set such that anyone with the link can view your sheet (but it's possible to chang this to require a login).
 Replace the sheet ID in `index.Rmd` with your new sheet ID.
 Experimental: see branch [magic-hide](https://github.com/harrig12/cait-vitae/tree/magic-hide) for some sneaky use of html comments to make sections automatically appear/disappear as entries are added/removed from the spreadsheet, so long as the section is already defined in `index.html`.

 1. Edit `index.Rmd` for your sections and content!
-In principle, I filter the cv data by section, then use `dplyr` and `knitr` to sort and arrange a table of entries.
+In principle, I filter the cv data by section, then use `dplyr` and `kable` to sort and arrange a table of entries.
 I have two formatting functions, `shortEnrty()` and `longEntry()`.
-I've found that the short entries sometimes need a but of custom formatting (by changing the column widths to suit the content) as in general they are more heterogeneous in nature.
+I've found that the short entries sometimes need a but of custom formatting (by changing the column widths to suit the content) as in general they are more heterogeneous in nature than the long entries.

 1. You may wish to bold a name in the publications section.
 Find this in the code chunk titled "publications" in `index.Rmd`, and replace your name as appropriate.